The best beaches in Corfu - Citimarks

 The Royal Villa

-Opposite the arch, on the other side of the road, the gate of the Monrepos royal villa appears.
-The splendid exuberance of vegetation of this park makes one think of Alcinous’ famous gardens as described in the Odyssey: “There, says Homer, grew large flourishing trees; some produced pear and pomegranate, others beautiful oranges, sweet figs and green olives.
-Never have these fruits ceased producing, they lasted all winter long and all summer long; the breath of Zephyr gave birth to some and ripened others; in the place of an aged pear, a new pear has grown; in the place of an aged apple, an old grape or a fig, a new apple, grape and fig. At the far end of the garden there was an orchard that produced abundantly all year round…those were the splendid gifts of the gods in the Alcinous residence”.
+Across from the arch, on the opposite side of the road, emerges the entrance to the Monrepos royal villa.
+The lush exuberance of vegetation within this park evokes thoughts of Alcinous’ famed gardens, as vividly described in the Odyssey: ‘There,’ says Homer, ‘grew large flourishing trees; some bore pear and pomegranate, others boasted beautiful oranges, sweet figs, and green olives.
+These fruits never ceased their production, enduring through winter and summer alike; the breath of Zephyr ushered in new life and ripened others.
+In the place of an aged pear, a fresh one had sprouted; where an old apple, grape, or fig once stood, new varieties had taken their place.
+At the garden’s farthest reaches, an orchard thrived, yielding abundantly throughout the entire year… such were the magnificent gifts bestowed by the gods upon the residence of Alcinous.

-The very position of Monrepos, in front of the sea, is idyllic.
-Through an orchard of olive trees, a path descends gently, under the shade of large trees, to the water’s edge.
-In the center of the park appears the villa, the casino as they call it – that is to say the little house – the summer residence of King George, built by his predecessor Sir Thomas Maitland.
+The location of Monrepos, facing the sea, is truly idyllic.
+A pathway, winding through an orchard of olive trees, gently descends beneath the shade of towering trees to the water’s edge.
+At the heart of the park stands the villa, referred to as the casino, or the charming summer residence of King George, crafted by his predecessor Sir Thomas Maitland.

 Arthur de Claparède,